KelvCodes/Job-Tracker/README.md

 1️⃣ **Add a Job** – Enter job details like company, position, and application date. 🏢

 2️⃣ **Track Your Progress** – Mark jobs as **Applied, Interviewed, or Offered**. 🎯
-3. **Stay Updated** – Set reminders for follow-ups and deadlines. 🔔

 3️⃣ **Live Preview** – See your resume and cover letter update in real time. 👀